Image-Net/FJMU_API/README.md

 All STR type parameters require BASE64 encoding before URL encoding, while other type parameters do not require BASE64 encoding.

+All APIs have a timeout of 180 seconds.
+It is recommended to set your request wait time to 200 seconds.

 You found this repository, you should know what the HOST for POST requests is.
 The PORT for POST requests is open between 500 and 510.

 ## Support